alexKleider/phInfo/README.md

 Log on again, `cd` into the project directory (`phInfo`) and then have a look through the initial comments in `create-server.sh`.
-Once you've finished editing to suit your own use case, go ahead and run the script:
+It's unlikely there'll be anything you need to change.

         cd phInfo
         # edit create-server.sh
         ./create-server.sh

-Wait for a few minutes for your server (in my case it's the `Pi`) to reboot and then test by connecting your wifi to the server.
-Once your machine is connected to the server's wifi access point, pointing your browser to `library.lan` should take you to the pathagar home page.
-Pointing to `rachel.lan` should take you to the static content.
+Wait for a few minutes for your target machine to reboot and then direct your staging machine's wifi to the target wifi access point.
+The SSID will be 'piServer' unless you've previously changed it by editing `hostapd.conf`.
+If all has gone well, pointing your browser to `rachel.lan` will take you to the example static html home page.
+Once the test has passed point your staging machine's wifi back to your home network, not that of your target machine.

 ### Pathagar Book Server

 Choose a database password consisting of alphanumerics, dashes and underscores but no other special characters.
 Make a record of it somewhere so as to be sure not to forget it.
+I suggest 'db-password'.
-Then log on to your `Raspberry Pi` as user `pi` and run the following command after first substituting your chosen password inside the single quotes:
+Then log on to your target machine as user `pi` and run the following
+command:

         export MYSQL_PASSWORD='db-password'